 Expert Opinion“Robert’s family were devastated at his diagnosis and even more so at the decision to then only offer him palliative care.

 “In effect that decision handed Robert a death sentence and understandably all Sharon wanted was what any parent would – the best for their child.
 Following legal submissions and due process through the Court of Protection we were able to help Sharon and the Trust reach an agreement regarding what was best for Robert.

 “While it’s fantastic, that following treatment and surgery, Robert has made a great recovery his case highlights the difficulties too many families face in ensuring loved ones who are autistic and those who have learning disabilities access the care they deserve for their loved ones.

 “People who are autistic or those with disabilities should receive the best level of care possible and it’s vital that health providers and families work together to ensure this happens.”
-Kirsty Stuart - Associate Solicitor
+Kirsty Stuart - Senior Associate Solicitor

 Medical treatment dispute: Robert Bourn's story

 Robert, now aged, 32, has the genetic condition Fragile X syndrome, and had been diagnosed with severe autism and a learning disability.

 He is non-verbal and is reliant on others to help care for him.

 Robert, who lives with parents, was diagnosed with testicular cancer is October 2020.
 He underwent surgery but then the Trust informed his family it would only offer palliative care and not chemotherapy despite there being a high cure rate from this treatment.

 Following legal submissions and a court hearing the family and Hospital Trust agreed to treat Robert with a modified chemotherapy which didn’t require as much anaesthetic as the standard chemotherapy given for testicular cancer.